Pennsylvania Game Commission moving forward with semi-automatic rifle use

 Under the proposal, semi-automatic firearms would be available for use while hunting big game, small game and furbearers.
 A five-round magazine would be required for all semi-automatic rifles, with a total ammunition capacity limited to six rounds.

-The use of air rifles has also been preliminarily approved for small game and furbearers.
+The board also granted preliminary use of air rifles for small game and furbearers.

 There will be a final vote on the proposal in March.